Nadeau-Innovations/site/content/landing/calendly.md

 sections:
 - block: hero
   content:
-    title: "**You're Booked!**"
-    text: "Looking forward to our conversation.
-Let's get to the heart of your challenges and opportunities."
     cta:
-      label: "Explore Our Expertise"
+      label: Explore Our Expertise
-      url: "/about"
+      url: /about
+    text: Looking forward to our conversation.
+Let's get to the heart of your challenges and opportunities.
+    title: '**You''re Booked!**'
   design:
     background:
       image: